Does Texas BBQ Culture Worsen Omega-3 Deficiency?

 What Are Omega-3s and Why Do We Need Them?

-- EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid): Found mainly in fatty fish.
-These are the most powerful ones for our health.
+- EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid): The long-chain forms found in fatty fish and algae.
+These are the ones your brain, joints, and cardiovascular system preferentially use.

 The Texas Diet: A Closer Look at the Plate